nyumed-judy-lab/model-based-sdoh/README.md

 ## Preprocessing

 Before reproducing Figures and tables (below), please download the 2016-2020 American Community Survey (ACS) 5-Year Data (https://www.census.gov/programs-surveys/acs) and CDC/ATSDR SVI data (https://www.atsdr.cdc.gov/placeandhealth/svi/).
 Please contact the authors if you have trouble downloading the data.
+Once you have the data, the preprocessing can be implemented using the following R script:

-  - Implement Preprocessing/Preprocessing.R
+  - Preprocessing/Preprocessing.R

 ## Reproducing figures and tables of the paper